Sweet Lady Love: Congratulations! Ty Young Puts A Ring On Mimi Faust’s Finger

 We’re super excited to see one of our favorite couples Ty Young and Mimi Faust announce they are newly engaged.
 The couple who have been regulars on “LHHATL” for the past few seasons, have been going strong for several years now (we count at least four) took to the gram to post the same image of Ty holding Mimi’s hand adorned with a beautiful diamond engagement ring on her ring finger and the words “She said YES,” with a smiley face, scrawled on the palm of Ty’s hand.

-We noticed a photographer, events planner and jeweler (Zales) were also tagged in the photo.
+My beautiful and fine loving Fiancé will be #ForeverYoung @mimifaust 🥰😍❤️💜 • Timing is everything.
+I’ve been trying to surprise her since August 2019.
+From ring complications with the first designer and more; we’re finally HERE!!!
+Thank You @sneakerworldatl for helping me since day one.
+Thank you @zalesjewelers for designing the ring exactly how I asked. @bandpstudio @toriwilliamsevents @jameswrightchanel thank you for an amazing night!!! #CloudNine #LiveLaughLove

+Looks like the hashtag for their nuptials will be #ForeverYoung.
+Ty says she’s been trying to pop the question since this time last year too.

 Do you think the actual proposal will remain private until it airs on reality TV?
 Or will Mimi and Ty share with the world on social media?

 Mimi and Ty have been through so much together and it’s really clear they truly love one another.
 We couldn’t be happier for them as they take the next step in their journey together.